Bl4ckSt0n3/angular-test-case/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.

+## Clone Repository

+Run `git clone https://github.com/Bl4ckSt0n3/angular-test-case.git` to clone the repository on your local system.

+## Dependency Injection

+Run `npm install` for the all dependencies in the project.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.